ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 1. Create an [empty toolchain](https://{DomainName}/devops/setup/deploy?repository=https%3A%2F%2Fgithub.com%2Fopen-toolchain%2Fempty-toolchain)
    - Provide **openshift-toolchain** as the **Toolchain Name**.
    - Select a **region** preferably where you have the {{site.data.keyword.openshiftshort}} cluster created > select a **resource group**
-   - Select **GitLab** as the source provider and click **Create**.
-1. Once your toolchain is ready, click on **Add Tool**.
+2. Once your toolchain is ready, click on **Add Tool**.
-1. Select **Git Repos and Issue Tracking**
+3. Select **Git Repos and Issue Tracking**
    - Select a **Server** and choose **New** as the repository type
    - Select a **Owner** and provide **openshiftapp** as the repository name
    - Leave the checkboxes checked and Click **Create Integration**
-1. Click on **Git** tile under CODE to open your Git repository in a browser.
+4. Click on **Git** tile under CODE to open your Git repository in a browser.
 Copy the link to a clipboard for future reference.
-1. To copy and paste the SSH public key(e.g., id_rsa.pub),
+5. To copy and paste the SSH public key(e.g., id_rsa.pub),
    ```sh
    pbcopy < ~/.ssh/id_rsa.pub
    ```
    {:pre}
-1. Under Git profile settings, click on **SSH Keys** and paste the SSH key > click **Add key**.
+6. Under your Git Profile, click **Settings** > click on **SSH Keys** and paste the SSH key > click **Add key**.
-1. On the top ribbon, click **Projects** > Your projects then select the Openshiftapp and Follow the instructions under **Existing folder** to import the code you have generated with `ibmcloud dev`.
+7. On the top ribbon, click **Projects** > Your projects then select the Openshiftapp and Follow the instructions under **Existing folder** to import the code you have generated with `ibmcloud dev`.
-1. Once you push the code to the private repository, you should see the scaffolded code in the project.
+8. Once you push the code to the private repository, you should see the scaffolded code in the project.

 ### Create a Git deploy token
 In this step, you will create a deploy token to allow read-only access to your repository